CosmWasm/cosmwasm/IBC.md

 ```

 It is generally handled just like the error case in `ibc_packet_ack`, reverting
-the state change from sending the packet (eg. if we send tokens over ICS20, both
+the state change from sending the packet (e.g. if we send tokens over ICS20, both
 [an ack failure](https://github.com/CosmWasm/cw-plus/blob/v0.10.0/contracts/cw20-ics20/src/ibc.rs#L248)
-as well as
+and
 [a timeout](https://github.com/CosmWasm/cw-plus/blob/v0.10.0/contracts/cw20-ics20/src/ibc.rs#L261)
 will return those tokens to the original sender.
-In fact they both dispatch to
+In fact, they both dispatch to
 the same `on_packet_failure` function).

 Note that like `ibc_packet_ack`, we get the original packet we sent, which must
 contain all information needed to revert itself.
-Thus the ICS20 packet contains
+Thus, the ICS20 packet contains
 the original sender address, even though that is unimportant in the receiving
 chain.